pachyderm/docs-content/latest/get-started/first-time-setup.md

 **Manual Step Summary**:

-1. Open a Powershell terminal.
+1. Open a PowerShell terminal.
 2. Run each of the following:

 ```s